7 Cheapest Places In The Caribbean

 Electricity is notoriously expensive in this country.
 In Las Terrenas you’ll get your power through a company called Luz y Fuerza at a cost of about US$0.26 per kWh.

-The monthly bill without the use of an air conditioner can be about US$50, but could be double that or more if you use air conditioning frequently.
+The monthly bill without the use of an air conditioner can be about US$60, but could be double that or more if you use air conditioning frequently.

 You have dozens of options for eating in restaurants in Las Terrenas.
-I tried several of them, and the price for an entrée with a drink was between US$15 and US$25 per person.
+Overall, the price for an entrée with a drink goes from US$15 to US$30 per person.

 Overall, you could live with your basic necessities in Las Terrenas for about US$1,300 per month.